Built - Falcon Works, Loughborough. Works No. -BS657

 Train heat - None

-Livery - Two Tone Green from new, Two Tone Green with full yellow ends, BR Blue, Triple Grey w/Freightliner Decals - Aug 95
+Livery - Two Tone Green from new, Two Tone Green with full yellow ends, BR Blue, Triple Grey w/Freightliner Decals from August '95

 Allocated to Tinsley from new, 47376 spent a large portion of its career in the North East with spells at Holbeck, Thornaby, Knottingley, Healey Mills and Immingham.
 By the late 80s the loco was a Tinsley charge before ending its days working out of Crewe Diesel for Freightliner.

-Last passenger working - 6th January 2001 worked the "Power Porter" railtour from Manchester Piccadilly to Tower Colliery taking the tour from Man Pic to Newport then onto Tower Colliery before being dragged back to Newport by a Class 60, 47376 then worked to Birmingham New Street.
+Last passenger working - 6th January 2001 worked the "Power Porter" railtour from Manchester Piccadilly to Tower Colliery taking the tour from Man Pic to Newport (where a Class 60 was attached to the rear of the train), then onto Tower Colliery before being dragged back to Newport by the Cl.60, 47376 then worked to Birmingham New Street where it was replaced by a Class 92 due to being low on fuel.

 •47376 was the first loco to carry Freightliner Triple Grey livery